nikitasavinov/messagebird-sms-action/README.md

-# messagebird-sms-action
+# messagebird sms action
-Send an SMS using MessageBird
+Send an SMS from GitHub Actions using MessageBird